-See section EU Securitisation Rules, STS - securitisation paragraph (y), which states: for the purposes of compliance with article 22, paragraph 3, of the EU Securitisation Regulation, under the Intercreditor Agreement Agos has confirmed that (i) it has made available to potential investors in the Notes before pricing, through the website of European DataWarehouse (being, as at the date of this Prospectus, www.eurodw.eu), a liability cash flow model which precisely represents the contractual relationship between the Receivables and the payments flowing between the Originator, the investors in the Notes, other third parties and the Issuer, and (ii) as initial holder of the Mezzanine Notes and the Junior Notes, it has been in possession, before pricing, of a liability cash flow model which precisely represents the contractual relationship between the Receivables and the payments flowing between the Originator, the investors in the Notes, other third parties and the Issuer.
-In addition, pursuant to the Intercreditor Agreement Agos has undertaken to make available to investors in the Notes on an ongoing basis and to potential investors in the Notes upon request, through the website of [European DataWarehouse (being, as at the date of this Prospectus, www.eurodw.eu)], a liability cash flow model which precisely represents the contractual relationship between the Receivables and the payments flowing between the Originator, the investors in the Notes, other third parties and the Issuer (for further details, see the section headed "Description of the Intercreditor Agreement"); The criterion requires an accurate liability model to be circulated to prospective investors pre-pricing.
+See "COMPLIANCE WITH STS REQUIREMENTS" where it is stated in §(x) that: <<(x) for the purposes of compliance with article 22, paragraph 3, of the EU Securitisation Regulation, under the Intercreditor Agreement each Originator has confirmed that (i) it has made available to potential investors in the Notes before pricing, through the Bloomberg platform, a liability cash flow model which precisely represents the contractual relationship between the Claims and the payments flowing between each Originator, the investors in the Notes, other third parties and the Issuer, and (ii) as initial holder of the Mezzanine Notes and the Junior Notes, it has been in possession, before pricing, of a liability cash flow model which precisely represents the contractual relationship between the Claims and the payments flowing between each Originator, purpose of the Intercreditor Agreement, each Originator, the investors in the Notes, other third parties and the Issuer.
+In addition, pursuant to the Intercreditor Agreement, each Originator has undertaken to make available to investors in the Notes on an ongoing basis and to potential investors in the Notes upon request, through the Bloomberg platform, a liability cash flow model which precisely represents the contractual relationship between the Claims and the payments flowing between each Originator, the investors in the Notes of the Intercreditor Agreement, each Originator has undertaken to make available to investors in the Notes on an ongoing basis and to potential investors in the Notes upon request, through the Bloomberg platform, a liability cash flow model which precisely represents the contractual relationship between the Claims and the payments flowing between each Originator, the investors in the Notes, other third parties and the Issuer>>.